Gonzales v. Raich

 Gonzales v.
 Raich (previously Ashcroft v.
-Raich), 545 U.S. 1 (2005), was a decision by the U.S. Supreme Court ruling that under the Commerce Clause of the U.S. Constitution, Congress may criminalize the production and use of homegrown cannabis even if state law allows its use for medicinal purposes.
+Raich), 545 U.S. 1 (2005), was a decision by the U.S. Supreme Court ruling that, under the Commerce Clause of the U.S. Constitution, Congress may criminalize the production and use of homegrown cannabis even if state law allows its use for medicinal purposes.

 Background

-California voters passed Proposition 215 in 1996, legalizing the use of medical marijuana.
-The Federal government of the United States has limited the use of marijuana since the Marijuana Tax Act of 1937 was enacted.
+California voters passed Proposition 215 in 1996, legalizing the use of medical cannabis.
+The Federal government of the United States has limited the use of cannabis since the Marihuana Tax Act of 1937 was enacted.

-Defendant Angel Raich used homegrown medical marijuana, which was legal under California law but illegal under federal law.
-On August 15, 2002, Butte County Sheriff's Department officers and agents from the federal Drug Enforcement Administration destroyed all six of California resident Diane Monson's marijuana plants, facing light resistance.
-The marijuana plants were illegal Schedule I drugs under the federal Controlled Substances Act (CSA), which is Title II of the Comprehensive Drug Abuse Prevention and Control Act of 1970.
-Monson and Raich sued, claiming that enforcing Federal law against them would violate the Commerce Clause, the Due Process Clause of the Fifth Amendment, the Ninth Amendment, the Tenth Amendment, and the doctrine of medical necessity.
+Respondents Angel Raich and Diane Monson used homegrown medical cannabis, which was legal under California law but illegal under federal law.
+On August 15, 2002, Butte County Sheriff's Department officers and agents from the federal Drug Enforcement Administration destroyed all six of California resident Diane Monson's cannabis plants, facing light resistance.
+The cannabis plants were illegal Schedule I drugs under the federal Controlled Substances Act (CSA), which is Title II of the Comprehensive Drug Abuse Prevention and Control Act of 1970.

-Raich's physician stated that without marijuana, Raich is threatened by excruciating pain.
-California was one of 14 states at the time (36 as of 2021) that allowed medicinal use of marijuana.
-California's Compassionate Use Act allows limited use of marijuana for medicinal purposes.
+Monson and Raich sued, claiming that enforcing federal law against them would violate the Due Process Clause of the Fifth Amendment, the Ninth Amendment, the Tenth Amendment in excess of the Commerce Clause, and the doctrine of medical necessity.
+Raich's physician stated that without cannabis, Raich is threatened by excruciating pain.
+California was one of 14 states at the time (36 as of 2021) that allowed medicinal use of cannabis.
+California's Compassionate Use Act allows limited use of cannabis for medicinal purposes.

 Raich and Monson's case

-Raich of Oakland, California, Monson of Oroville, California, and two anonymous caregivers sued the government for injunctive and declaratory relief on October 9, 2002, to stop the government from interfering with their right to produce and use medical marijuana claiming that the CSA was not constitutional, as applied to their conduct.
+Raich, of Oakland, California; Monson, of Oroville, California; and two anonymous caregivers sued the government for injunctive and declaratory relief on October 9, 2002, to stop the government from interfering with their right to produce and use medical cannabis claiming that the Controlled Substances Act was unconstitutional as applied to their conduct.
 Raich and Monson were represented by Randy Barnett.